In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the orange–cauliflower “rice”

-- Cut the cauliflower lengthwise into quarters, discarding any leaves or thick stalks.
+- Cut the cauliflower in half lengthwise, discarding any leaves or thick stalks.
 Using a food processor fitted with the grater attachment, or the coarse holes of a box grater, coarsely grate the cauliflower.
 Alternatively, using a knife, cut the florets and tender stems into ¼-inch pieces.

 - Using your hands or a sharp knife, peel the orange.
-Cut the fruit crosswise into ¼-inch-thick slices or see Chef’s Tip on supreming.
+Cut the fruit lengthwise into quarters, then crosswise into ¼-inch-thick slices.
 Discard any seeds.
+Alternatively, see Chef’s Tip on supreming.

 - Remove any coarse stems from the cilantro sprigs.
 Strip half the cilantro leaves from the stems and set aside for the pickled onion.
 Coarsely chop the remaining leaves and stems.

 In a large frying pan over medium heat, warm 1 tablespoon [2 TBL] oil until hot but not smoking.
 Add the cauliflower “rice,” season with salt and pepper, and cook, stirring frequently, until the cauliflower starts to soften, 3 to 5 minutes [4 to 6 min].
-Remove from the heat and stir in the orange and chopped cilantro.
+Remove from the heat and stir in the orange and chopped cilantro leaves and stems.
 Season to taste with salt and pepper.
 Transfer to a medium bowl and cover partially to keep warm.
 Wipe out the pan.

 Cook your protein